bwaldvogel/base91/README.md

-Cleaned up version of Jochaim Henke's original code from http://base91.sourceforge.net/
+Modified version of Jochaim Henke's Base91 Encoder/Decoder from http://base91.sourceforge.net/

+TODOs:
+- Add a Base91InputStream and Base91OutputStream that encodes/decodes blockwise as the original one

 basE91 encoding/decoding routines